go-ap/.github/profile/README.md

 # Go-ActivityPub

-Go ActivityPub is a suite of packages to help with creating ActivityPub applications in the Go language.
+A suite of packages to help in creating ActivityPub applications using the Go programming language.

 Contact on the mailing list: [~mariusor/activitypub-go@lists.sr.ht](mailto:~mariusor/activitypub-go@lists.sr.ht)